Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Introduction

 Recovery of \eqref{eq:def-self-tune-graph}: let $\phi(u,v) = \sqrt{uv}$.
 Since this $\phi$ is also homogeneous, the denominator becomes $\hat{R}(x_i)\hat{R}(x_j)$, and we have that $W_{ij} = k_0 ( \frac{\| x_i - x_j \|^2}{ \hat{R}(x_i)\hat{R}(x_j) } ) $ which is \eqref{eq:def-self-tune-graph}.

 Given an affinity matrix $W$, the associated un-normalized graph Laplacian matrix is defined as $ D - W$, where $D$ denotes the degree matrix, which is a diagonal matrix with $D_{ii} = \sum_{j=1}^N W_{ij}$.
 The random-walk graph Laplacian is defined as $ D^{-1}(D-W) = I - D^{-1}W$.
 In addition to these two basic constructions, various normalization techniques have been introduced in the literature, see e.g. \cite{hoffmann2022spectral, berry2016variable}.
-In this work, our analysis will focus on un-normalized and random-walk graph Laplacians with possibly minor modifications.
-The details and the formal definitions of the different types of graph Laplacians will be introduced in later sections.
+In this work, our analysis will focus on un-normalized and random-walk graph Laplacians with possibly minor modifications, and details will be specified later.